 #5.
 Use All Available Call Features

-Call-only campaigns, call extensions, mobile bid-adjustments, and call tracking – these are just a few of the AdWords features that the financial marketer should be prioritizing.
+Call-only campaigns, call extensions, mobile bid-adjustments, and call tracking – these are just a few of the Google Ads features that the financial marketer should be prioritizing.
 Phone calls are common and important within this industry, and phone leads are easier to turn into sales.

 “Phones call are crucial!” says Chris.
 “My client loves phone calls and can usually convert them at a higher rate, and for higher values, than his website can.”

 Here’s a run down of the various options I mentioned above:

 - Call-only campaigns: With call-only campaigns your bidding and paying to get a call rather then a visit to your website.
 It’s important to realize that your strategy need to be different for these compared to a regular search campaign.
 Check out this post for some tips on doing these right.

 - Call extensions: Call extensions are a bit different then call-only campaigns since the option to visit your website is still there, but now you can also add an extension to allow for phone calls.
 You can also schedule these to only show during business hours, when people are available to answer the phone, which is pretty neat.

 - Mobile bid-adjustments: Where are people most likely to call from?
 Their cells phones, duh.
 Luckily, Google allows you to adjust your mobile bids, so you can make sure to bid higher on mobile traffic to bring in more rings.